|

 Another consideration when using any cooler, whether air or liquid, is dust.

-cooler.
-It’s important to clean your cooler regularly to ensure your system stays
+It’s important to clean your cooler regularly to ensure your system stays cool and runs

 When choosing a CPU cooler, make sure you’re matching the cooler’s TDP with